Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Young people generally become overweight or obese because of poor eating habits and lack of physical activity.
 Genetics and lifestyle also contribute to a child's weight status.

-Recommendations for prevention of overweight and obesity during childhood and adolescence include:
+Recommendations for prevention of overweight and obesity during childhood and teens include:

 Gradually work to change family eating habits and activity levels rather than focusing on a child's weight.